AryanKum99/Clock/README.md

 # Clock
-It is an Analog Clock made using HTML and CSS only
+It is an Analog Clock made using HTML, CSS, and JavaScript.